 Page

 Report sections

-2
+Introduction 2

-Headlines 3

-Our audit approach 4
+Our audit approach 3

-Key financial statements audit risks 10

-VFM audit approach 12
+■ VFM audit approach 9

-Audit team, deliverables, timeline and fees 14
+Audit team, deliverables, timeline and fees 13

 Appendices

-1. Independence and objectivity requirements 18
+1. Independence and objectivity requirements 17

-2. Quality assurance and technical capacity 19
+2. Quality assurance and technical capacity 18

 This report is addressed to the Authority and has been prepared for the sole use of the Authority.
 We take no responsibility to any member of staff acting in their individual capacities, or to third parties.
 The Audit Commission has issued a document entitled Statement of Responsibilities of Auditors and Audited Bodies.
 This summarises where the responsibilities of auditors begin and end and what is expected from the audited body.
 We draw your attention to this document which is available on the Audit Commission's website at www.auditcommission.gov.uk.